broccolijs/broccolijs.github.io/src/docs/about.md

 ```

 The above is all well and good, but notice how we have to handle the state between each operation.
 Now imagine how
-this scales as our build pipeline grows, that's lots of temp directories and file state handling that you have
+this scales as our build pipeline grows, adding in Sass compilation, JavaScript transpilation (Babel),
-to handle.
+fingerprinting, etc. That's lots of temp directories and file state that you have to handle.

 Broccoli works by managing of a set of directories, connected together by plugins, which describe how files
 are moved or transformed at each step of the build process.
 Broccoli ensures plugins are called in the prescribed